dk14/wolfram-mega/docs/dsl.md

     return dsl.infinity.move(newstate)
 }
 ```
-> there is no common sense reason to let a particular third-party (e.g. government) authorize your deal, unless carol takes part in the contract herself (locking conditions within multi-party contract, which itself likely come from miscalculationsfix too).
+> there is no common sense reason to let a particular third-party (e.g. government) authorize your deal, unless carol takes part in the contract herself (locking conditions within multi-party contract, which itself likely come from miscalculations too).

 > Proper oracles and proper conditions should be used instead, e.g. "earthquake detected?".
 Mega itself is more reliable attestant than government agency.